 This tour will visit Futaba and other municipalities in the area, covering the current state of Fukushima, including its environmental remediation and remaining issues, and efforts by people working towards Fukushima’s recovery and its future.

 <List of Stops on This Press Tour>

-Ministry of the Environment Briefing, Interim Storage Facility, Demonstration Project for Recycling (Nagadoro, Iitate Village), Great East Japan Earthquake and Nuclear Disaster Memorial Museum, Futaba Town (Interview with Mayor or a Senior Town Hall Official), the area around JR Futaba Station, Tomioka Wine Domaine, Namie Town, Fukushima Hydrogen Energy Research Field (FH2R)
+Ministry of the Environment Briefing, Interim Storage Facility, Demonstration Project for Recycling (Nagadoro, Iitate Village), Great East Japan Earthquake and Nuclear Disaster Memorial Museum, Futaba Town, the area around JR Futaba Station, Tomioka Wine Domaine, Namie Town, Fukushima Hydrogen Energy Research Field (FH2R)

 1.Initiatives for Fukushima’s Environmental Remediation

 The Ministry of the Environment has carried out an environmental remediation project at a scale and with methods not seen before, decontaminating over 400,000 residences and 500 square kilometers of soil in Fukushima Prefecture alone.